Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 84%

-of travellers would like to have an app to manage their travel credentials, in which they have full control over their data.
+of travelers would like to have an app to manage their travel credentials, in which they have full control over their data.

-A blueprint from the Known Traveller Digital Identity initiative
+A blueprint from the Known Traveler Digital Identity initiative

 Its latest paper, Accelerating the Transition to Digital Credentials for Travel, is the result of collaboration between Accenture, the World Economic Forum as well as industry and government partners.
 Designed as a playbook for policymakers and industry leaders to guide global public-private collaboration, the report features: